Cecilia999/computer_science_fundamental_knowledge/networking/Network_Layer.md

 3. what is public IP address

-   A public IP address is an address taken by the Internet Service Provider which facilitates(促进) you to communication on the internet.
+   A public IP address is regonized over the internet and is assigned by Internet Service Provider

+- class A-E

 4. special IP address